simrikservices/simirik-hugo/content/newsevents/arrival-of-vip-from-abroad.md

 date: 2021-12-03 08:32
 title: Arrival of VIP from Abroad
 keyword: Nepal
-description: Arrival of Mr. XXX from Singapore for 10 days visit all around Nepal, SSGF Nepal Section handled the complete protection and logistics.
+description: Arrival of Executive of FM Group, a fourth largest iron ore/ steel company from Australia for a six days visit to Nepal.
+SSGF Nepal Team ensured secured stay and handled the complete protection and logistics aspects.
+duration: 6 days
 mainimage: /img/ktmairport.jpg
 writer: SSGF
 draft: false
 ---
-Arrival of Mr. xxx from Singapoore for 10 days visit all around Nepal, SSGF Nepal Section handled the complete protection and logistics.
+Arrival of Executive of FM Group, a fourth largest iron ore/ steel company from Australia for a six days visit to Nepal.
+SSGF Nepal Team ensured secured stay and handled the complete protection and logistics aspects.